-'Best foliage in years:’ Fall color takes hold of the region as peak approaches
+‘Best foliage in years’: Fall color takes hold of the region as peak approaches

 While the Blue Ridge is moving past peak, the oaks — a late-changing tree — are beginning to do their thing, adding new pops of color to the always beautiful region.

-“In the Coastal Plain, you can see colors in low swampy areas, as well as on city and landscape trees,” the Forestry Department notes.
+“In the coastal plain, you can see colors in low swampy areas, as well as on city and landscape trees,” the Forestry Department notes.

-City trees are also coming along, with some early turners like locust and dogwood shedding plenty of leaves.
+City trees are also coming along, with some early-turners like locust and dogwood shedding plenty of leaves.
 Urban street trees are further along than places like Rock Creek Park.
-Peak is probably still at least 10 days or so off in and around the Beltway.
+Peak is probably still at least 10 days or so off in and around the Capital Beltway.

 Recent photos